spandeyehep/HGCAL_analysis_code/MIP_analysis/README.txt

 > ./analyzeHGCMuons <fileList.txt> <outputFile.root> data <configuration>

 For example: if you have defined the paths of the file in InputFileList.txt and the corresponding runs are from configuration-1, then you should use:
-> ./analyzeHGCMuons ./InputFileList.txt outPut.root data bravo
+> ./analyzeHGCMuons ./InputFileList.txt outPut.root data alpha

 Note:
 configuration arguments for the code: